apache/beam/learning/tour-of-beam/learning-content/python/schema-based-transforms/select/description.md

 # Select

 The `Select` transform allows one to easily project out only the fields of interest.
-The resulting `PCollection` has a schema containing each selected field as a top-level field.
-Both top-level and nested fields can be selected.
+The resulting PCollection has a schema containing each selected field as a top-level field.
+You can choose both top-level and nested fields.

-The output of this transform is of type Row, though that can be converted into any other type with matching schema using the `Convert` transform.
+The output of this transform is of type `Row`, which you can convert into any other type with matching schema using the `Convert` transform.

-Sometimes different nested rows will have fields with the same name.
-Selecting multiple of these fields would result in a name conflict, as all selected fields are put in the same row schema.
-When this situation arises, the Select.withFieldNameAs builder method can be used to provide an alternate name for the selected field.